-On September 1, 2021, the Company completed its acquisition of the assets of the Williamson Memorial Funeral Home and Cremation Services, LLC, Williamson Memorial Gardens, Inc. and Spring Hill Memorial Park, Funeral Home and Cremation Services, LLC (collectively, the "Williamson Acquisition").
+On September 1, 2021, the Company completed the Williamson Acquisition, consisting of the assets of the Williamson Memorial Funeral Home and Cremation Services, LLC, Williamson Memorial Gardens, Inc. and Spring Hill Memorial Park, Funeral Home and Cremation Services, LLC.
 The Williamson Acquisition further expanded the Company's footprint in Tennessee by adding two combination funeral home and cemetery locations, and one cremation business, located in Franklin and Spring Hill, Tennessee.
 The Williamson Acquisition was funded through the Credit Facility and PLC's available cash on hand.